swipe-org/swipe/README.md

 Swipe is NOT

-- a replacement of ePub, which is designed for text-centric books and supports flow layout
+- A replacement of ePub, which is designed for text-centric books and supports flow layout
-- a programming environment where programmers write precedural code
+- A general-purpose programming environment where programmers write procedural code
-- a game engine
+- A game engine

 ### Design Principles